AliKhudiyev/LP-Solver/README.md

 # LP-Solver

+(*This project has been partially developed on a discord live stream.*)

 If you have a linear (programming) problem then you should have a system of inequalities in the following form:

 - Objective function to be minimized/maximized: